Attaining our Ideals

 But a teenager might well be desperately embarrassed at the whole idea,

 especially if it was suddenly introduced into his home.
-Suppose his friends
+Suppose his

-not an essential part of faith or morals; if an
+is certainly not an essential part of faith or morals; if an

 explanation of why we ourselves have come to think that its use is a

 a child, it might well be better to give him ungrudging leave to stay

 away from the whole ceremony.
 It would be still better, of course, if

 he and his friends could be made interested in all that such a practice

-implies, by methods similar to those which awoke our
+implies, by methods similar to those which awoke our own interest.
+But

-for some other way, more suited to this child, of preparing him for Christ's
+other way, more suited to this child, of preparing him for Christ's

 Yet, when all is said and done, the task of bringing up our children as